Free Shipping on Orders Over $399*!

 What woods are not food safe?

-Poisonous exotic hardwoods are not food safe.
-Open grained woods with visible pores are not optimal either, as they allow for bacterial growth.
-Avoid wood species like ash or red oak.
+Open-grained woods with visible pores are not optimal either, as they allow for bacterial growth.
+Avoid wood species like Red Oak for this reason.

 What is a food safe wood finish for cutting boards or charcuterie boards?